 Barnesville is a somewhat small city located in the state of Georgia.
-With a population of 6,625 people and two constituent neighborhoods, Barnesville is the 114th largest community in Georgia.
+With a population of 6,659 people and two constituent neighborhoods, Barnesville is the 114th largest community in Georgia.

 Barnesville is an extremely ethnically-diverse city.
 The people who call Barnesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Barnesville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Barnesville include Irish, German, European, and Scottish.
+Important ancestries of people in Barnesville include Irish, English, African, German, and Scottish.